Expand To Show Full Article

 South Uist

-Things to do nearby
+Things to Do

 Isle of Benbecula.
-Address: Creagorry, Isle of Benbecula HS7 5PG.
+Address: Creagorry, Isle of Benbecula, HS7 5PG.

+Benbecula is an island located immediately north of South Uist.
+A short causeway joins the two islands, allowing visitors to easily drive between them.
 Highlights of Benbecula are the attractive coastal road that follows the eastern shoreline and Reuval hill which offers a stunning panoramic view of the Southern Hebrides.

 Kildonan Museum.
 Address: Kildonan, Isle of South Uist, HS8 5RZ.

 This museum is dedicated to the culture and heritage of South Uist.
 The museum features a number of displays and artefacts that depict rural life on the island from crofting to fishing, along with stone carvings and a photo archive.
+There’s a cafe next to the museum that serves home-cooked local produce and a gift shop that sells tourist guidebooks and maps of South Uist.

 Our Lady of the Isles.
-Address: West Gerinish, Isle Of South Uist, HS8 5RW.
+Address: West Gerinish, Isle of South Uist, HS8 5RW.

 Our Lady of the Isles is a large statue situated near Gernish in the southern half of South Uist.
-The 40-ton statue was commissioned and paid for by the islanders to show their devotion to the Virgin Mary and the Catholic way of life.
+The islanders commissioned and paid for the 40-ton statue to demonstrate their devotion to the Virgin Mary and the Catholic way of life.
+A path leads to the statue from the A865, which allows visitors to appreciate the stunning views across the Atlantic from a raised viewing platform.

 What is the main town on South Uist?